Pan-John/ETH_TAIPEI_10Gear_ZinKedin/README.md

 ## Abstractions about how it works

-1. First, Job seeker creates CV through `CV_Template` contract, which can be verified by... let's say ex-company.
+1. First, job seeker creates CV through `CV_Template` contract, which can be verified by... let's say ex-company.
 Relatively, company issues several hiring informations, incuding job title and several discriptions through `Vacancy_Template` contract.

-2. Then, Job seekers can search for job vacancies and chooose which job he or she wants to apply for.
+2. Then, job seekers can search for job vacancies and chooose which job he or she wants to apply for.
 Company will then recieve CV.

-3. At last, Companies tell the appliers that whether he or she is admited or not.
+3. At last, Companies tell the job seeker whether he or she is admited or not.